-Lizzy Christian is a writer, firefighter wife, and vacuuming enthusiast who has a passion for writing.
-She is the founder of the Beautiful Chaos Blog, whose goal is to aid young girls and women in their self-image and healing journey in all phases of life.
+Lizzy Christian is a toddler-chasing, coffee-sipping, firefighter wife, and vacuuming enthusiast who has a passion for writing.
+She is the founder of the Beautiful Chaos Blog, whose goal is to aid women in their self-image and healing journey.
 Lizzy received her undergrad in Crisis Counseling from Liberty University and her Master of Arts in Human Services Counseling – Crisis Response and Trauma from Liberty University’s Graduate School.
-She is a NYC Marathon finisher and avid runner, former School Counselor and Athletic Director, and currently pursuing her EMT certification.
+She is a two-time NYC Marathon finisher and avid runner, Mary Kay Consultant, and former School Counselor and Athletic Director.
 Lizzy married her high school sweetheart and together they have a son and a daughter.
 Lizzy is published with Relevant Magazine, Her View From Home, and Moody Publishing’s Start Marriage Right.

 Luke Brasel writes about relationships, intimacy, parenting, and Christian spirituality.
 He is passionate about the intersection of theology and the human heart.
 He has a counseling practice in Nashville, TN where he helps people follow their pain to understand their story and recover their heart.
 When he is not counseling, teaching, or writing, he is learning more about life and love from his wife and twin daughters.
 You can read his blog at lukebrasel.com/blog and follow him on Twitter.